ChrNg404/Data_Science_ETL_Project/README.md

 # ETL Project
 Our team was curious about what our job prospects after class looked like.
 As a result, we wanted to answer a few questions with as much data as we could find.
 We then cleaned the data and loaded it into MongoDb.
 We also loaded what we found onto a website for a fake company named "Data Future" so that anyone interested in our work has an easier time viewing our findings.

-Our website is at: https://chrng404.github.io/Data_Science_ETL_Project/templates/index.html
+Our website (analysis only) is at: https://chrng404.github.io/Data_Science_ETL_Project/templates/index.html

+Our website with web application incorporated: run app.py and view on local host

 For a better look at our findings, please feel free to visit our website or view the powerpoint presentation.